Saving money can be difficult to commit to, but if you start now, you can set yourself up for the future you've always hoped for.

 See how you stack up against other investors.However, it's also important to keep in mind that life gets in the way sometimes.
 Home repairs need to be done, credit cards must be paid off, car payments must be met, groceries need to be bought, etc.

-What I’m getting at here is that sometimes you’ll be able to save more and sometimes you won’t.
-That’s okay.
-Just remember to continually set aside time to check your progress to see if you’re still on track.
+What I'm getting at here is that sometimes you'll be able to save more and sometimes you won't.
+That's okay.
+Just remember to continually set aside time to check your progress to see if you're still on track.
+Reviewing your bank statements and monitoring your monthly budget may help.

-A 401K may also be a good place to start in order to begin building a foundation for retirement savings.
+Consider opening a Roth IRA or contributing to your employer’s 401 k.
+This can be a good place to start in order to build a foundation for retirement savings.
 This will help quell any worries you may have about being financially prepared for retirement and will ensure you are regularly contributing to this account on a monthly basis.
+Many retirement accounts are tax-free or offer a tax break, which can give your savings a boost.

-2. Get Rid of Bad Debt
+2. Get Rid of High-Interest Debt

 Financial freedom lies on the other side of eliminating bad debt.
 But, before we go any further, let me explain what bad debt entails.